How Often to Clean E-TEC Injectors

 The engine’s ECU (Electronic Control Unit) precisely controls the injectors, determining the optimal amount and timing of fuel delivery based on various factors such as engine speed, load, and temperature. - Solenoid-Actuated Injection:

 E-TEC injectors use a solenoid or piezoelectric actuator to open and close the injector nozzle.
-This allows the fuel to be injected at precise moments in the engine cycle, improving efficiency and reducing emissions. - Stratified or Homogeneous Combustion:
+This allows the fuel to be injected at precise moments in the engine cycle, improving efficiency and reducing emissions.- Specifically the solenoid internal to the injector body is forced upward with magnetic force when it is charged, which pushes a plunger up to open a poppet valve.

 Depending on operating conditions, the injectors can deliver fuel in a stratified charge mode (lean mixtures for fuel economy at low loads) or homogeneous mode (rich mixtures for high power demands). - Oil Injection Integration: